 A lot has been said about what it takes to be a great executive.
 Too often, the most important key element gets overlooked.
 I believe this is the element of having some expertise in the area that you oversee.
 In order to execute effectively, you must have an equal balance between knowledge and experience.
 Expertise in any field or area has been said to be made up from one’s knowledge and experiences in that field or area.
 Think about it, Tiger Woods has a coach to enhance his skills, he doesn’t just read about golf.
 It takes repetition and consistent training to enhance your skills as a professional athlete OR as a leader and executive.

 - Must have the desire to want to do the absolute best job possible and never accept second best.
-This is difficult in todays society where standing out as #1 and being the winner or being successful or wealthy from your labors is looked down upon by many of the “have-nots.”

 - Must never seek to be liked or admired by others as a form of self-fulfillment.
 Instead, take pride in the value you have brought to others and the goals you’ve accomplished.